Artist, Teaching Artist

 Folk Art, Music, Visual

 Gyan is a rostered teaching artist with Erie Arts & Culture.
-His work within the northwestern PA region includes: Oil City with the Hot Spot Youth Initiative, Barber National Institute, McKinley Elementary School, East Middle School, Old Songs New Opportunities, North East Elementary School After School Program, and SafeNet.Now he is also serving as a board of directors at Erie Metropolitan Transit authority.
+His work within the northwestern PA region includes: Oil City with the Hot Spot Youth Initiative, Barber National Institute, McKinley Elementary School, East Middle School, Old Songs New Opportunities, tours on Asian art at the Erie Art Museum, North East Elementary School After School Program, SafeNet, and Erie Insurance.
+He has performed at the Asian Pacific American Community's Asian festival and Celebrate Erie.